kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 36: April 6, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I worked on section 8.
+I started implement the signup and login routes.

+**Thoughts**: A very long day.
+I had two meetings and still had to work the entire day.
+I'm quite consumed by everything I hope I can be more productive tomorrow since yesterday was not a good day as well.
+I still have to write a post about being on quarantine, habits and mental health.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/8e995a6b586b076df0093bffffafede97c6a8b2a)

+---

 ### Day 35: April 5, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 Finshed section 7.
 I implemented pagination to my project.